piratas-ar/utopia.partidopirata.com.ar/_en/2019-01-20-apostatize_from_asocial_networks.md

 corporations, now every collective can have it's own network and federate it with the rest.

-# Organización
+# Alternative media

+While we always propose to abandon capitalist networks, we also understand that they're currently the most massive platforms for public opinion.
+This turns them into spaces for struggle.

+The strategy we have in these cases is to keep these networks, but at the same time, also publish in free and communitary networks.
+In this way, people that are migrating to them can keep up with the news.
+It also prevents the effect of joining a new space but abandoning it immediately because "there's no one to talk to".

-# Organization
+# For organizations

-Hay colectivas que están usando Facebook no solo para comunicar sus actividades, sino para organizarse y tomar decisiones con sus compañeras.
-Pero como dice Audre Lorde, "¡las herramientas del amo nunca desmantelarán la casa del amo!".
-Esto quiere decir que si bien Facebook tiene grupos, dentro de su modelo de sociedad no existe la organización horizontal.
-Para Facebook, todas somos individuas vociferando nuestra opinión.

-We've found some collectives using Facebook not only for public communications, but also for self-organization and decision-making.
+We've found that some collectives are using Facebook not only for public communications, but also for self-organization and decision-making.
 As Audre Lorde said "the master's tools will never dismantle the master's house!"
 This means that even as Facebook provides groups, in its social model there's no room for horizontal organization.
-To Facebook, we're only individuals shouting opinions.
+To Facebook, we're only individuals shouting opinions at each other.

-Existen otras herramientas diseñadas específicamente bajo un modelo de organización horizontal y de toma de decisiones por consenso, como Loomio.
-Loomio es desarrollado a partir de la experiencia de Occupy y publicado como software libre.
-Dentro del Partido Interdimensional Pirata tenemos nuestra propia instancia e invitamos a cualquier colectiva interesada a usarlo.

-There're other tools crafted for horizontal organization and consensus decision-making, like Loomio.
+There're other tools crafted for horizontal organization and consensus decision-making, like [Loomio](https://loomio.org).
 Loomio has been inspired by Occupy and it happens to be free software also.
-At Partido Interdimensional Pirate we've used it and we invite every collective to use it.
+At Partido Interdimensional Pirata we've used it and we invite every collective to use it.

-# Ayuda mutua
+# Regular uses

+Sometimes we want to remove ourselves from capitalist network, but we can't because we'll left behind our affects, families, works, studies...

+For these cases, we propose using alternative apps, so our devices won't betray us by giving away information we aren't publishing by ourselves.
+We can still participate, but more than less in our terms, instead of the ones imposed by corporations.

+_Tinfoil for Facebook_ or _Twidere_, by instance, are free software apps that allow us to access these capitalist networks without the official, gigantic and treacherous apps.

 # Mutual aid

-Como la apostasía debe ser colectiva, nos proponemos juntarnos y ayudarnos entre todas a abandonar las redes capitalistas, migrar hacia las redes libres y comunitarias y seguir encontrándonos en el ciberespacio, sin explotación, sin manipulación, sin acoso.

-¡Vení con nosotras a apostatar!

 As any apostasy must be collective to be effective, we propose to gather and help each other to abandon capitalist networks, and flee to libre and communitary ones to keep finding ourselves in the cyberspace, with no exploitation, with no manipulation, with no harrassment.

+Let's apostatize together!

 # Disclaimer

-Existen alternativas distribuidas, anónimas, cifradas.
-Las "apps" y nodos que podamos recomendar aquí son solo algunas, elegidas con criterios de seguridad y libertad para ciudadanas.
-Sin embargo, un medio de comunicación libertario para la organización de actividades que el estado y las instituciones reprimen sistemáticamente (ley anti terroristas. cof. cof!), solo es posible con un poco mas de esfuerzo.
-¿Crees que tu grupa, colectiva, partido o movimiento querrá mejorar su uso de tecnologías de información y comunicación?

 There're other alternatives that are distributed, anonymous and encrypted.
 The apps and nodes we can recommend here are only few,